• Skip to primary navigation

 1. Add the dry ingredients to the wet ingredients.

-2. Whisk together until uniform to produce a silky batter.
+2. Whisk together until uniform to produce a silky chocolate pancakes batter.
 Add the chocolate chips in and stir gently to mix them throughout.

-3. Pour ¼ cup of batter onto a preheated pan or hot plate and cook for 2 ½ minutes on the first side until the edges set.
+3. Pour ยผ cup of batter onto a preheated pan or hot plate and cook for 2 ยฝ minutes on the first side until the edges set.

 4. Flip and cook on the other side for 10 seconds, remove from the pan and keep warm in a low oven.
 Repeat with the rest of the batter to make the rest of the pancakes.

-Tip #1 - Leaving the pancake batter to rest for 5 minutes allows the flour to hydrate and the batter to thicken slightly; the flour becomes more elastic in the mix and will aid the raising agent to provide a fluffier pancake.
+Tip #1 - leaving the chocolate pancake batter to rest for 5 minutes allows the flour to hydrate and the batter to thicken slightly; the flour becomes more elastic in the mix and will aid the raising agent to provide a fluffier pancake.

-Tip #2 - Stirring the chocolate chips through the batter encases them so they melt in the middle of the pancake, making these chocolate pancakes totally moreish!
+Tip #2 - stirring the chocolate chips through the batter rather than dropping them on top encases them so they melt in the middle of the pancake, making these chocolate pancakes totally moreish!

-Tip #3 - cook the pancake on one side until golden brown on the underside and the batter sets at the edge, you'll also start seeing some bubbles over the top.
+Tip #3 - cook the chocolate pancakes on one side until golden brown on the underside and the batter sets at the edge, you'll also start seeing some bubbles over the top.

 1. Place your pan on the stove and turn the stove on medium heat for 5 minutes and let your hot plate or skillet come to an even temperature across it.